Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Hyperelliptic curves, anomaly equations, and boundary conditions

 This boundary condition provides as many equations as the number of coefficients to be determined, and is consequently an unambiguous prescription.
-Further, by construction these $ A_k $ satisfy the anomaly equation.
-Additionally, we will see in Section \ref{sec:HeckeOrbits} that the choice of cuspidal boundary conditions allow us to relate the `algebraic' discriminant $ \Delta $ constructed out of the (hyper-)elliptic curve and an `automorphic' discriminant $ \Delta_m $ defined solely with reference to the ring of quasi-automorphic forms of H$ (m) $ in a simple way.
+Further, by construction these $ A_k^{(m)} $ satisfy the anomaly equation.
+Additionally, we will see in Section~\ref{sec:Discriminants} that the choice of cuspidal boundary conditions allow us to relate the `curve' discriminant $ \Delta^{(m)} $ constructed out of the (hyper-)elliptic curve to the `automorphic' discriminant $ \Delta_m $ defined solely with reference to the ring of quasi-automorphic forms for ${\rm H}(m)$ in an interesting manner.

-We mention in passing that there exist alternative choices of boundary conditions that are also consistent with the anomaly equation.
-An especially interesting example of this is related to microdifferential operators and the theory of integrable systems.
-We refer the reader to Appendix \ref{app:Sato} for more details.